cppis/container-patterns/README.md

 <br/>

 ## [container-basics](./0.container-basics/README.md)
-this example shows how to create, delete an `nginx` container.
+This example shows how to create, delete an `nginx` container.
-alse shows enter an interactive shell session on an already-running container.
+It also shows how to run a command which access an interactive shell
+on a running container.

 <figure>
 <div style="text-align:center">